Swedish slave trade: The Viking slave trade

-Arabic and Byzantine merchants bought the goods, and their Swedish traders and warriors were known as Varangians.
+Archbishop Rimbert of Bremen (d.
+888) reported that he witnessed a "large throng of captured Christians being hauled away" in the Viking port of Hedeby in Denmark, one of whom was a woman who sang psalms to identify herself as a Christian nun, and who the bishop was able to free by exchanging his horse for her freedom.

+This trade was the source of the Arab dirham silver hoards found in Scandinavia and functioned from at least 786 until 1009, when such coins have been found there, and it would have been so lucrative that it contributed to the continuing Viking raids across Eastern Europe, which was used by the Vikings as a slave supply source for this trade with the Islamic world.

+Among such hoards can be mentioned the Spillings Hoard and the Sundveda Hoard.

 One of the only accounts describing Norse slave practices in detail and first person is the Arabic merchant Ibn Fadlan meeting Volga Vikings.
 Describing Swedish Vikings using the Volga trade route using Saqaliba or Slavic slaves as translators when trading.

-There he describes the Norse ship burials only known in Norse society before the Viking expansion in 800 AD into Russia and Ukraine and that a slave girl was sacrificed to follow her master.
+There he describes the Norse ship burials only known in Norse society before the Viking expansion in 800 AD into present day Russia and Ukraine and that a slave girl was sacrificed to follow her master.
 Norse burials found in Sweden and Norway indicate that slaves were sacrificed in Sweden to follow their masters to the afterlife.
-However Swedish archaeology shows that mostly male slaves were killed to follow their master into the afterlife and not females.
-Even thou sacrificed female slaves also have been found sacrificed similarly in Norway.
-There a young girl of Iranian descent found in the grave showed signs of having her throat slit.
-In a similar manner to the execution described by Ibn Fadlan.
-Erik Anundsson a Swedish kings is also described as sacrificing his wife to the norse gods.
+However, Swedish archaeology shows that mostly male slaves were killed to follow their master into the afterlife and not females.
+Sacrificed female slaves have however been found sacrificed in Norway, where a woman found in the grave showed signs of having her throat slit in a similar manner to the execution described by Ibn Fadlan.